IRS Form 433-F: Collection Information Statement Instructions

 How to Submit Form 433-F (Collection Information Statement)

 Once you complete the financial information statement, sign it and send it to the IRS.
 If you are applying for a payment plan, also include Form 9465 (Installment Agreement Request) and a copy of your tax return.
 Don’t include any supporting documentation.
 The IRS will notify you if it wants to see those documents.
+You can also apply now for a payment plan online with the IRS.

 What to expect from the IRS When You Submit Form 433-F